RichardBenear/DDScopeX-Plugin-for-OnStepX/DDScopeX_README.md

 ## DDScopeX Features

-Fundamentally, DDScopeX provides 13 touchscreens that support the functions of OnStepX and the ODrive motor controller.
+DDScopeX provides 17 (touch)screens that support the functions of OnStepX and the ODrive motor controller.
+If the ``ODRIVE`` motor model is changed in ``Config.h`` to some other motor model, then there are 16 Screens since the ODrive Screen is not included.

 ### OnStepX Features Supported